Black Satellite – Endless (Independent).

 Black Satellite are duo Larissa Vale and Kyle Hawken and I recently compared them to aspects of Garbage’s crossover heavy sound.
 So if you’re into alternative rock or even metal, Black Satellite’s amazing debut album Endless is for you.
 It is aggressive and innovative.
 In a word, I’m stunned.
 It’s like they brought their showsmanship from their live shows to the studio, refined it and truly captured the moment on this album.

-Photo Credit: The header image is a collage of all four albums that I have reviewed above.
-They are courtesy of Black Satellite, Interscope Records, Columbia Records and EMI.
-I make use of them under the rationale of fair use because no free equivalent seems to exist and they serve as the primary means of visual identification at the top of my article dedicated to the reviews in question.
+Photo Credit: The header image and album artwork is courtesy of Black Satellite.
+I make use of them under the rationale of fair use because no free equivalent seems to exist and they serve as the primary means of visual identification at the top of my article dedicated to the review in question.
 I am not the uploader of the You Tube clip embedded here.